nate-dkz/Command-Prompt/Commands.md

 # Introduction
-This file is a centralised collection of Command Prompt (MS-DOS) commands that I have found to be useful.
-I have gathered these commands in one place as a reference point to refer back to whenever I need them as  as it allows me to quickly look up and use the commands that I need, rather than having to remember them all or search for them each time I need them.
+This file contains a collection of Command Prompt (MS-DOS) commands that I have found to be useful.
+I have gathered these commands in one place as a reference point to refer back to whenever I need them.

-As I learn new commands, I will add them to this file so that it can serve as a comprehensive reference point.
-This will allow me to easily refer back to all of the commands that I have found useful, and it will also allow me to build up a collection of commands that I can use to solve various problems or accomplish various tasks.

-By continuously adding to this file, I hope to create a valuable resource that I can use to streamline my work and increase my productivity.

 <details>
 <summary><b><font size="+1">System</font></b></summary>